Moving Towards Each Other with Couples Counselling

 - Shutting down – keeping things to yourself, especially hurts, resentments and desires.

 - Withholding attention, responses, and feeling punishing towards your partner.

 - Avoiding conflict and uncomfortable subjects, and maintaining agreement and compliance.

 ‘These behaviours develop as a way of dealing with the anxiety that arises as you experience disappointments and misunderstandings between you.
 As these behaviours become habits it is less likely your relationship will mature.’

 You may have noticed a few patterns

-The most common pattern in relationships is the pursuer/withdrawer dynamic.
+The most common pattern in relationships is the pursue/withdraw dynamic.
 One of you may typically attempt to get your needs met through demands, criticism and wanting to know what is going on (pursuing).
-Then again, one of you may attempt to cope with conflict by shutting down, becoming distracted, taking space, and withdrawing.
+Then again, one of you may try to cope with conflict by shutting down, becoming distracted, taking space, and withdrawing.
 Each ‘role’ in the dynamic triggers your partner’s behaviour.
-The more the pursuer pushes the more the other withdraws.
+The more the pursuer pushes, the more the other withdraws.